-- Contractor shall be responsible for disposing of waste by their own cost.
-If not disposed of by proper manner, XXX will be disposing of & deducting disposal cost from contractor bill.
+- The contractor shall be responsible for disposing of waste at their own cost.
+If not disposed of in a proper manner, XXX will be disposing of & deducting disposal cost from the contractor bill.

-- Contractor shall make his own arrangement of an emergency vehicle at the site.
+- The contractor shall make his own arrangement of an emergency vehicle at the site.